 If the field is saturated with similar businesses, it may be helpful to consider a different enterprise, especially given the stiff competition that exists for start-ups.

-Roughly 40 percent of business fail within their first five years, according to the Bureau of Labor Statistics, and while this statistic shouldn’t stop new enterprises, it does emphasize the importance of picking a business idea that can weather the storm.
+Roughly 40 percent of businesses fail within their first five years, according to Investopedia (who cites the Bureau of Labor Statistics), and while this statistic shouldn’t stop new enterprises, it does emphasize the importance of picking a business idea that can weather the storm.

 “I started out thinking that I was going to provide project management and business development services to companies in the service industry,” says consultant Paul Dillon, a former U.S. Army Lieutenant.
 “But that didn’t work out — I had to pivot several times before I found a niche that worked.”